Table of contents:

 Recruitment and Hiring New Employees

-42% of managers fear that they may not secure the right talent, while 75% of companies have reported difficulties in hiring and a shortage of talent.
+42% of managers fear that they may not secure the right talent, while 75% of companies have reported difficulties in hiring and a talent shortage.
 As a result, managers have diversified from publishing newspaper job ads and turned to digital sources of talent, including social media.

 LinkedIn is one of the most important sources of fresh talent today, with 93% of recruiters using the platform to scout for new employees.
 The platform provides access to a vast network of potential candidates you can engage with – and it all starts with your LinkedIn connection message.